 A couple of things you should know.

-First, this article covers a lot of information and is pretty long.
-But if you are going through a divorce or about to do so, the 20 minutes you spend reading this may save you a lot of heart ache…and money.
-It may be a the best 20 minutes of your time you spend on your divorce case.
+- First, this article covers a lot of information and is pretty long.
+But if you are going through a divorce or about to do so, the 20 minutes you spend reading this may be worth it.

-Second, you will have questions.
-Since this article is not legal advice (no article really is) and you will need a consultation with a family law attorney, don’t stop your due diligence once you are done reading this.
+- Second, you will have questions.
+Since this article is not legal advice (no article really is) and you will need a strategy session with a family law attorney, don't stop your due diligence once you are done reading this.
+That is not smart.
+You need advice about your specific situation.
 Get an intelligent, experienced and honest divorce lawyer to help you.

 Yes - we are all of those things and we are ready to help.